 Step 2 – Fit the Fins on the Onewheel

 For this step, it is important that you use the shoes you normally wear when you are riding the Onewheel.
 If you are using multiple shoes you have two options, either use the biggest shoes so all work with the Flight Fins, or choose the one you most often ride with.

-Power on the board, step onto it and centre your feet up against the fender.
-Put the Fins over your foot, move it up and down until you find a comfortable placement.
+Power on the board, step onto it, and center your feet up against the fender.
+Put the Fins over your foot, and move it up and down until you find a comfortable placement.
 Use the pen/marker to outline the corners of the Fin.

 Repeat this step with the other side

 Tip: Use a chair to have someone help to keep balance/mark while fitting the Fins.

 Step 3 – Create the marks for the holes

 Power of the device.
 Align the Fins with the marks on the fender.
 With a nail or something sharp scratch into the painter’s tape through each of the four holes.